-Instead, over the next few posts I’m simply going to share what’s fueling me along the way (much like in my NYC post).
-From artichoke panninis at Panera to fresh smoothies at the local library cafe, my meals will be windows into my days.
+Instead, over the next few posts, I’m simply going to share what’s fueling me along the way (much like in my NYC post).
+From artichoke paninis at Panera to fresh smoothies at the local library cafe, my meals will be windows into my days.

 Eating on the road, and on the run, starts out as a novelty but quickly descends into cravings for home cooking.
 Even restaurants advertised as “home cooking” (there are those quotes again!) often offer just the opposite.
 Let’s face it: it’s hard to get the taste of the fruit of your labor when it’s someone else’s.

 I’ve been here in Southern Missouri for two full days, and while it hasn’t been too bad, there’s been nothing worth drooling over.
 My colleague came out a week ahead of me, and I’ve benefitted greatly from her travails along the Nixa food scene.
 In the little free time we have, however, we still find ourselves hunting for that memorable Missouri meal.

 Last night’s dinner, eaten on a patio spilling out into a parking lot, wasn’t too shabby.
 I spotted a Vietnamese restaurant called “Bambu,” set next to a natural food store where I later bought some Kombucha.